Rabbit994/EvE-Refresh-Token-Generator/README.md

 # EvE-Refresh-Token-Generator

-This is easy flask app to create Refresh Tokens for Preston.
+This is easy flask app to create Refresh Tokens for EvE Online API to use with other applications.

 Setup Python with venv and install packages in requirements.txt

 Go to: https://developers.eveonline.com/applications and login to your EvE Account.

 Create a new application or use existing application.
-Make sure callback url is http://localhost:5000 unless you modify flask path.
+Make sure callback url is http://localhost:5000

 Copy .env-example to .env and fill in the values.